Joyeta28/Catch-The-Ball-Game/README.md

 # Catch The Ball

 Catch The Ball is a desktop game developed in Java using the Swing framework.
 The objective of the game is to control a basket and catch falling balls.
-If a ball is missed, the game ends.
+If 5 ball is missed, the game ends.

 ## Features

 - User-friendly menu screen with Start and Exit options
 - Simple controls and mechanics suitable for all ages
 - Custom game graphics including background, ball, and basket
-- Game Over screen upon missing a ball
+- Game Over screen upon missing 5 balls.

 ## How to Play

 - Use the left and right arrow keys to move the basket.
 - Catch as many balls as possible to increase your score.
-- The game ends when a ball is missed
+- The game ends when 5 ball is missed

  ## Controls